Skip to content

 Remove unused code

-Registries like npm have transformed the JavaScript world for the better by allowing anyone to easily download and use over half a million public packages.
-But we often include libraries we're not fully utilizing.
-To fix this issue, analyze your bundle to detect unused code.
-Then remove unused and unnecessary libraries.
+Registries like npm have transformed the JavaScript world for the better by allowing anyone to download and use over half a million public packages.
+But we often include libraries we're not fully using.
+To fix this issue, analyze your bundle to detect unused code, then remove unused and unnecessary libraries.

-DevTools makes it easy to see the size of all network requests:
+DevTools can show you the size of all network requests:

 1. Press `Control+Shift+J` (or `Command+Option+J` on Mac) to open DevTools.